Who uses Estate Sale Services?

 Additional charges may be incurred to employ extra personnel that might be required during the sale to provide customer assistance and security.
 Clean-out of items and/or trash after

 the sale and cleaning of the house are not a part of our normal services.
-If those services are desired, additional charges may result.
-No charges of any kind are ever incurred without
+Typically, we are willing to help empty the house for an additional fee.
+No charges of any kind are ever